 (9) A member of the review panel who is reappointed in accordance with subregulation (8), and whose term of office set on reappointment expires, may not be reappointed until at least one year has passed.

-(10) Each member of the review panel is to be paid such remuneration and allowances as the Minister, on the recommendation of the Minister for Public Sector Management, determines in the case of that member.
+(10) Each member of the review panel is to be paid such remuneration and allowances as the Minister, on the recommendation of the Public Sector Commissioner, determines in the case of that member.

 (11) Within one month of receiving notification under regulation 22(4), an owner who is dissatisfied with the outcome of an application which he or she has made may by notice to the Director General request a review of the application.